raspberrypilearning/trebuchet/en/step_1.md

 A trebuchet works the same way as a see-saw.
 If you sit down very quickly on one end of a see-saw, the other end pops up equally quickly.
 And the heavier the weight, the faster the pop-up.
 If you shift the fulcrum closer to where you push, the other end will travel even faster.
 A trebuchet capitalises on this.
 It uses the principle of a fulcrum and the power of gravity to launch projectiles rapidly into the air.
 We will build this trebuchet in four major parts: the base, the swing arm, the ballast box, and the string/pouch assembly.

-### What you will make

-Add something here to showcase here, for example:

 ![Castle Attack](images/complete-treb.JPG)